Investing for our

 In 2015, Argo was named the inaugural winner of the Australian Financial Review Smart Investor ‘Best Australian Listed Investment Company.’2015

-In 2021, Argo celebrates 75 years of investing for its shareholders.
-From a small office in Adelaide in 1946 with a handful of investors, today Argo manages a diverse portfolio of more than $6 billion on behalf of our 94,000 loyal shareholders.2021
+In 2021, Argo celebrated 75 years of investing for its shareholders.
+From a small office in Adelaide in 1946 with a handful of investors, by 2021 Argo managed a diverse portfolio of more than $6 billion on behalf of 94,000 loyal shareholders.2021